ct-hub/Image-fusion-GAN/README.md

 # Image fusion GAN
-Implementation of an extendend version of the GAN-based method for the fusion of visible-infrared images.
+Implementation of a GAN-based method for the fusion of visible-infrared images.

 ## System requirements